-Definitive Module Record -DMR Template updated June 2017
+Definitive Module Record - DMR Template updated June 2017

 Destinations of Leavers from Higher Education (DLHE): collects information on what leavers from higher education (HE) programmes are doing six months after qualifying from their HE course (employed, engaged in further study and so on).
-The Plymouth University DLHE Survey results can be accessed through the Corporate Information System (staff only).
+The University of Plymouth DLHE Survey results can be accessed through the Corporate Information System (staff only).

 Disabled Students Allowance: Changes to the Disabled Students Allowance in September 2016 has resulted in staff needing to develop inclusive teaching, learning and assessment and be ready to make reasonable adjustments for field and off campus trips.
 Guidance and a suggested template is available to assist Schools in their approach.

 Degree classification, level 4 marks: from 2014 level 4 marks will contribute to the degree classification with the ratio of 1:3:6.
 The PU regulations identify the procedures for foundation, undergraduate and postgraduate degrees.

 Digital Learning Environment |(DLE): this is the internal website for current students where all information on modules and programmes should be located.
 DLE (University login required).
 TLQC 20 January 2014 agreed guidance for the minimum requirements on the DLE for each module.
 TLQC 16 November 2015 agreed guidance for the minimum requirements on the DLE for each programme.